swaiing/swaiing.github.io/index.md

 hero: bg1.jpg
 ---

-Hello, I'm Stephen.
+Hello, I'm Stephen :wave:

 I am a product manager at [Twilio](http://www.twilio.com) building our digital identity and onboarding products.
 Previously, I worked as a consultant and software developer for clients in financial services.
 I received my undergraduate degree in computer science at [Colgate University](http://colgate.edu) and my MBA from [Michigan Ross](https://michiganross.umich.edu/).

-I originally hail from Boston and am thus a diehard Boston sports fan.
-However, I now call the [East Bay](https://en.wikipedia.org/wiki/East_Bay) my home, where I live with my incredible wife and two children.
+I originally hail from Boston, but now call the [East Bay](https://en.wikipedia.org/wiki/East_Bay) my home, where I live with my incredible wife and two children :girl: :baby: